premodelling/infections/development/README.md

 <br>

-Focusing the **Windows Operating System & `cmd`**, within the prospective project directory the command
+Within the prospective project directory the command

 ```
 # Visit https://docs.python.org/3/library/venv.html for more details about venv